AngeloGalav/image-processing-and-computer-vision/2023-03-09 - Filters - Gaussian, Median and Bilateral.md

 The _kernel_ $H$ is the multiplication of those two function. $s$ stands for _spatial_, $r$ stands for _range_.

-This Gaussian is gonna be high when the pixels have a similar intensity and they are near each other.
+==This Gaussian is gonna be high when the pixels have a similar intensity and they are near each other==.
 In that case, the weight of the kernel is also gonna be high, thus the contribution of kernel overall is gonna be high on that pixel.

 _Normalization Factor_ (Unity Gain):
 $$W(p) = \sum_{q \in s} G_{\sigma_{s}} (d_s(p,q)) G_{\sigma_{r}} (d_r(p,q))$$